-Exploring the Heart of Spain: Four Compelling Destinations for the Artsy Traveler
+Traveling in Central Spain: Best Destinations for the Artsy Traveler

-The Heart of Spain is really, really big!
+Traveling in central Spain is a commitment!
+Distances are vast and destinations spread out.
 You will drive and drive and drive–and not see a whole heck of a lot.
 The journey by car from Zaragoza in the east to Toledo just south of Madrid took us about six hours.

 Fortunately, the long drives are rewarded with lots of see in the four cities described in this post: Madrid, Toledo, Zaragoza, and Salamanca.